ClaudioLutz/JobSearchAI/README.md

    - View generated letters in a professional format
    - Print or download motivation letters in HTML format
    - Download motivation letters in Word format
+   - **NEW:** Select multiple job matches on the results page and generate letters for all selected jobs with a single click.
 5. **User Feedback and Progress Tracking**:
    - Visual button feedback when actions are initiated (loading spinners)
    - Real-time progress tracking for long-running operations